 - changing project milestones

-- extending the timeframe for completing the project but not beyond 29 February 2024 (unless approved by the program delegate)
+- extending the timeframe for completing the project but not beyond 31 March 2025 (unless approved by the program delegate)

-- changing project activities
+- changing project activities.

-The program does not allow for:

-an increase of grant funds.
+The program does not allow for an increase of grant funds.

-If you want to propose changes to the grant agreement, you must put them in writing before the grant agreement end date.
+If you want to propose changes to the grant agreement, you must put them in writing before the project grant agreement end date.
 We can provide you with a variation request template.